-Video: Emergency Response to a Transportation Accident Involving Radioactive Material
+Video: Emergency Response to Transportation Accident Involving Radioactive Material (18:18)

 About this video:

-- Source: DHS/FEMA and DOE Transportation Emergency Preparedness Program (TEPP)
+- Source: DOE Transportation Emergency Preparedness Program (TEPP) and DHS/FEMA

 - Video refers to Emergency Response Guidebook (ERG) version 2000 for first responders

-This excellent video and guide are generally targeted at those responding to incidents with very few victims.
+- These excellent videos (and guides) are generally targeted at those responding to transportation incidents with very few victims.

 - Implementation of all the guidance recommendations may not be completely feasible for some of the very large, mass casualty incidents covered by REMM, such as an IND.